 Economic Development, or the process of actively seeking businesses to locate to the County, is typically performed on the county and municipal levels.
-The following is a list of economic tools and developmentrelated issues of which the Township should be aware.
+The following is a list of economic tools and developmentrelated issues that exist in the County.

 Figure 20.
 Sample Residential Tax Distribution in B.V.